wsor4035/dev.luanti.org/content/for-creators/models/using-blockbench.md

 ## Animated models

-Blockbench supports rigging models if you select the Animate tab in the top right corner.
-These animations are kept when exporting to GLTF.
-As of 5.10 Luanti now supports GLTF models with animations, which makes it possible to export an animated model directly from Blockbench into Luanti.
+Blockbench supports rigging models if you select the "Animate" tab in the top right corner.
+These animations are kept when exporting to glTF.
+As of 5.10, Luanti now supports glTF models with animations, which makes it possible to export an animated model directly from Blockbench into Luanti.

 {{% comment %}} TODO Insert more detailed instructions on doing animated models with Blockbench here {{% /comment %}}

-Older versions of Luanti only supported the .b3d and .x model formats for animated models.
-These are both very ancient model formats that Blockbench cannot export natively, so you would need to go via Blender to make animated models for Luanti as it is the only modern 3D modeling software with a functioning B3D exporter.
-See [Using Blender](/models/using-blender) on the Luanti Wiki for more information.
+Older versions of Luanti only supported the `.b3d` and `.x` model formats for animated models.
+These are both very ancient model formats that Blockbench cannot export natively, so you would need to go via Blender to make animated models for Luanti as it is the only modern 3D modeling software with a functioning `.b3d` exporter.
+See [Using Blender](/models/using-blender) for more information.

 ## Exporting a model

-Among other options Blockbench supports exporting models as `gltf` or `obj` files, which can later be loaded by Luanti.
+Among other options Blockbench supports exporting models as `.gltf` or `.obj` files, which can later be loaded by Luanti.

 Models shall be exported into the `models` directory of your mod.
 Textures may either go into the `textures` directory or into the `models` directory - Luanti will find them in either.

 While Blockbench uses an internal block size of 16, Luanti expects a different size depending on the file format.

 ### glTF

-Luanti expects `gltf`-files to use a node size of [10.0](https://github.com/luanti-org/luanti/blob/master/src/constants.h#L61) which requires Blockbench to scale down its internal model by a factor of 1.6.
+Luanti expects `gltf` files to use a node size of 10, which requires Blockbench to scale down its internal model by a factor of `1.6 = 16 / 10`.

 To export your model select _File_ > _Export_ > _Export glTF Model_ and enter "1.6" as _Model Export Scale_.
-Also make sure to uncheck _Embed Textures_ as those are not supported by Luanti and will rise a warning in the logs whenever this model is loaded.
+Also make sure to uncheck _Embed Textures_ as those are not supported by Luanti and will raise a warning in the logs whenever the model is loaded.

 ![A dialog titled "Export Options" with "Model Export Scale" set to "1.6" and "Embed Textures" unchecked; both fields are highlighted](/images/using_blockbench/export_gltf.webp)

-### .obj
+### `.obj`

-Luanti expects `obj`-files to use a block size of 1.0 which requires Blockbench to scale down its internal model by a factor of 16.
+Luanti expects `obj`-files to use a block size of 1, which requires Blockbench to scale down its internal model by a factor of 16.

 While this is the default behavior the scale factor can be configured under: _File_ > _Preferences_ _Settings…_ > _Export_ > _Model Export Scale_

 To export your model select _File_ > _Export_ > _Export OBJ Model_